solemnefi153/hello-world/README.md

-# hello-world
+# Hello-world
-Repository for CS 246 first program

 ## Overview
-This is a program writen in python </b>
+This is a program written in python </b>
-It prints "Hello World" to the console when the program us run
+It prints "Hello World" to the console when the program us run.
+The purpose of writing this program was to familiarize with the github repository and python projects.

 [Software Demo Video](http://youtube.link.goes.here)